sophgo/tpu-mlir/docs/developer_manual/source_en/03_user_interface.rst

      - Tolerance for the minimum Cosine and Euclidean similarity between MLIR quantized and MLIR fp32 inference results.
 0.8,0.5 by default.
    * - test_input
      - N
-     - The input file for verification, which can be an image, npy or npz.
+     - The input file for verification, which can be an jpg, npy or npz.
 No verification will be carried out if it is not specified
    * - test_reference
      - N
      - Reference data for verifying mlir tolerance (in npz format).
 It is the result of each operator